percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   +--------------+---------------+------+--------+
   3 rows in set (0.00 sec)

-To see the problem detection we will now shutdown the node3 by running:
+To test problem detection and fail-over mechanism, shut down Node 3:

 .. code-block:: bash

   root@pxc3:~# service mysql stop

-ProxySQL will detect that node is down and update its status to ``OFFLINE_SOFT``:
+ProxySQL will detect that the node is down and update its status to ``OFFLINE_SOFT``:

 .. code-block:: mysql